shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-07-getter.md

-Our Contract is on-chain, and we're going to learn how to fetch the count stored on the contract.
+Our Contract is on-chain, and we're going to learn how to fetch the data stored on the contract.

 {% hint style="working" %}
 If you want to learn more about Celo smart contracts, follow the [**Deploy and Interact with Contracts (Remotely)**](https://learn.figment.io/tutorials/hello-contracts) tutorial.